Damien-Garcia-Bioinformatics/aap_mma_project/README.md

 Use the command line ```python3 pipeline.py [pathToDatasetDirectory]```.
 The pipeline will handle necessary compilation, execute the program accordingly to previously explained process and create the results directories if necessary.

+# Other files
+The Python3 script "plotGen.py" is used to generate plots from the scores on each csv files.
+The plots are used in the LaTeX report on the directory report/plots.

 # Authors
 Damien GARCIA,
 Florian ECHELARD,